Gitoffthelawn/New-Bing-Anywhere/uninstall.md

 Permissions are used sparingly by this extension.
 However, as new features are added, additional permissions may be required, which could result in new security prompts.
 Don't panic, we won't ask for unnecessary permissions, and all source code is open source.

-## Most people fix their problems with the following quick fixes:
+## Most people fix their problems with the following quick fixes

 - [Frequently Asked Questions 常见问题自查手册 (FAQ) #8](https://github.com/ha0z1/New-Bing-Anywhere/issues/8).
 - Change a Microsoft account.